Hello and welcome to our Disability Access and Assistance Information pages.

 Location – The Accessible Campsite Is located on the same footpath that cuts through the centre of the area, so it’s on the same level; It’s just outside the area towards our production village.
 The road is “hard standing” and makes the arena accessible by wheelchair for mobility scooters.
 It’s about a 4 minute walk from the area to the Accessible Campsite.

-Due to its location behind the production village it’s also a relatively quiet camping spot and you are nearby the festival team should you need anything.
+Due to its location behind the production village it’s also a relatively quiet camping spot and you are nearby the festival team should you require any assistance.

 Can anyone go into the accessible campsite, is there Controlled Access?